Alaska-Juneau Public Market Frequently Asked Questions

 Can I get a space at Centennial Hall if I participate in other holiday shows or have a retail store in Juneau?
 Every year we have several vendors in Centennial Hall who may not appear to meet the selection criteria, but in fact have offered to do such things as invite out-of-town featured artists/authors to be present, or offer “Only at the Public Market” deep discounts, or other types of incentives.
 Retail stores often aggressively advertise their presence at the Public Market.
 Sometimes such vendors are there because they agreed to stand-by and then filled an unexpected vacancy.

 What if I don’t like my space assignment?
 Notify us by email of your desire to be placed on our reassignment list.
-Be advised that only those who pay for their assignment get on that list.
+Be advised that only those who pay for an assignment get on that list.
 Pay promptly and your chances of reassignment are greatly elevated.
 At any time you can withdraw and receive a full refund (until October 31, after which refunds are conditional – see below.)

 What if I’m placed on the waitlist?
 Keep us informed of your interest every week or ten days.
 We have considerable movement in space assignments as some vendors withdraw and others are reassigned.
-Patience is a virtue: we succeed in placing most of those on our wait list.

 What about charges other than space rent?
-Pass-through expenses such as electricity, table skirting, are charged as incidental costs, and often end up as unpaid expenses by the time of the market, or sometimes a vendor changes an order and we will owe the difference.
+Pass-through expenses such as electricity and table skirting, are charged as incidental costs, and often end up as unpaid expenses by the time of the market, or sometimes a vendor changes an order and we will owe the difference.
 On Saturday, second day of the market, we pay what we owe to vendors and expect final payment from vendors who owe us.
 In most cases, you can bring your own tables and coverings.
 Chairs are provided at no cost.

 Should I send a payment with my application?
 No. We expect payment after we send you an invoice for your assignment, at which time we will set a payment deadline, that, if not met, may result in the space being reassigned to another applicant.